GuenterQuast/PhyPraKit/builddoc/index.rst

 implementation for fitting model functions to data with uncorrelated and/or correlated absolute and/or relative uncertainties in ordinate and/or abscissa directions.
-Support for likelihood fits to binned data (histograms) is also provided.
+Support for likelihood fits to binned data (histograms) and to unbinned data is also provided.

-For such complex forms of uncertainties, there are hardly any are easy-to-use program packages.
-Most of the existing applications use presets aiming at providing a parametrization of measurement data, whereby the validity of the parametrization is assumed and the the parameter uncertainties are scaled so that the data is well described. *PhyPraKit* offers adapted interfaces to the fit modules in the package *scipy* (*optimize.curve_fit* and *ODR*) to perform fits with a test of the validity of the hypothesis.
+For complex kinds of uncertainties, there are hardly any are easy-to-use program packages.
+Most of the existing applications use presets aiming at providing a parametrization of measurement data, whereby the validity of the parametrization is assumed and the the parameter uncertainties are scaled so that the data is well described.
+In physics applications, on the contrary, testing the validity of model hypothesis is of central importance before extracting any model parameters.
+Therefore, uncertainties must be understood, modeled correctly and incorporated in the fitting procedure.

+*PhyPraKit* offers adapted interfaces to the fit modules in the package *scipy* (*optimize.curve_fit* and *ODR*) to perform fits with a test of the validity of the hypothesis.
+A very lean implementation, relying on the mimimization and uncertainty-analysis tool minuit, is also provided in the sub-package *phyFit* for the above-mentioned use cases.
 *PhyPraKit* also contains a simplified interface to the very function-rich fitting package *kafe2*.